U.S. Stocks Seeing Further Upside After Early Advance

 Sector News

-Retail stocks have moved sharply higher over the course of the session, driving the Dow Jones U.S. Retail Index up by 2.1 percent.
-The index is climbing further off the five-month closing low set last Thursday.
+Banking stocks have moved sharply higher over the course of the session, resulting in a 3.7 percent surge by the KBW Bank Index.

-Considerable strength has also emerged among transportation stocks, with the Dow Jones Transportation Average climbing by 1.7 percent after ending last Friday's trading at its lowest closing level in six months.
+Interest rate-sensitive housing and commercial real estate stocks also continue to see substantial strength, with the Philadelphia Housing Sector Index and the Dow Jones U.S. Real Estate Index spiking by 3.7 percent and 3.4 percent, respectively.

-Telecom stocks are also turning in a strong performance on the day, as reflected by the 1.7 percent gain being posted by the NYSE Arca North American Telecom Index.
+Significant strength also remains visible among steel stocks, as reflected by the 3.1 percent jump by the NYSE Arca Steel Index.
+The index has reached its best intraday level in a month.

 Other Markets

-In overseas trading, stock markets across the Asia-Pacific region turned in a mixed performance during trading on Monday.
-Japan's Nikkei 225 Index slumped by 1.0 percent, while China's Shanghai Composite Index inched up by 0.1 percent.
+In overseas trading, stock markets across the Asia-Pacific region moved mostly higher during trading on Thursday.
+Japan's Nikkei 225 Index jumped by 1.1 percent, while Hong Kong's Hang Seng Index climbed by 0.8 percent.

-Meanwhile, the major European markets all moved to the upside on the day.
-While the U.K.'s FTSE 100 Index climbed 0.5 percent, the French CAC 40 Index rose by 0.4 percent and the German DAX Index edged up by 0.2 percent.
+The major European markets also turned in a strong performance on the day.
+While the French CAC 40 Index surged by 1.8 percent, the German DAX Index and the U.K.'s FTSE 100 Index shot up by 1.5 percent and 1.4 percent, respectively.

-In the bond market, treasuries have moved lower after ending the previous session roughly flat.
-As a result, the yield on the benchmark ten-year note, which moves opposite of its price, is up by 4.7 basis points at 4.892 percent.
+In the bond market, treasuries have moved sharply higher, extending the notable advance seen in the previous session.
+As a result, the yield on the benchmark ten-year note, which moves opposite of its price, is down by 11.5 basis points at 4.674 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!